Setup a Samba share on Linux via command line

 testparm

 Next we’ll need to add a user to Samba, as you’ll need to login from Windows with a username and password.
-Let’s assume we’re adding the user ariel
+Let’s assume our default user on the Linux server is user bob

 Finally, start the services needed and enable them to auto-run at boot.
 On Ubuntu/Debian, use these commands: